Nov 202014

 Girls belonging to the Old Colony (Saskatchewan) Mennonites moving to Mexico.
 Photo by Frederick Butterlin ca 1948

-Friedrich’s photographic career spanned several decades.
+Frederick seems to have continued his photographic career for several decades.
 His published photos include some evocative portrait photographs of Mennonites in Mexico published in the Mennonite Life editions of October 1949 and January 1952.

 In 1956, Butterlin, working for “Exclusivas Jimenez SA de CV” placed a series of advertisements in El Informador recommending the use of “ADOX” film for photography.